 This information, along with the information described above, is only used to analyze performance and improve the quality of Microsoft products and services.

 The SmartScreen Filter is a security addition to Internet Explorer that warns users if known malicious or dangerous websites are visited.
-It is therefore usually recommended to keep the filter activated when Internet Explorer is being used.
+It is therefore recommended to keep the filter activated when Internet Explorer is being used unless other means of protection are implemented.

 Some Internet Explorer users on the other hand might prefer to deactivate it.
 Either because they are using a security software that checks the websites for them, like Web of Trust for instance, a security software that integrates in the web browser and checks the accessed websites, or because they do not want to transmit information about the visited websites to Microsoft.